imperialhound/dotfiles/README.md

 # dotfiles
-My dotfile for macos and arch
+My dotfiles for macos and arch